opensearch-project/documentation-website/_api-reference/index-apis/dangling-index.md

 :--- | :--- | :---
 accept_data_loss | Boolean | Must be set to `true` for an `import` or `delete` because OpenSearch is unaware of where the dangling index data came from. timeout | Time units | The amount of time to wait for a response.
 If no response is received in the defined time period, an error is returned.
-Default is `30` seconds. master_timeout | Time units | The amount of time to wait for the connection to the cluster manager.
+Default is `30` seconds. cluster_manager_timeout | Time units | The amount of time to wait for a connection to the cluster manager.
 If no response is received in the defined time period, an error is returned.
 Default is `30` seconds.

 ## Examples